The Complete Guide to Traffic Control: Purpose, Devices, and Best Practices

 Traffic control becomes necessary in any public situation where workers are facilitating maintenance, roadwork, or any occurrence that could increase the risk of accidents or cause hazards.
 Implemented measures help protect drivers, pedestrians, and professional personnel for the duration of the closure.

-Examples of situations that require detailed, thorough traffic control include the following examples.
+Typical situations that require detailed, thorough traffic control solutions include:

 Construction work